Religiosity To Spirituality

 Religion is not my path.
 Not my truth.
 But, spirituality is.

 It was a long time coming, but when I finally recognized my true reasons as to why I did any of this, only then, was I capable of realizing (intellectually and emotionally) what it was I truly wanted all along — A true connection to myself that is expressed in its highest, most satisfying and real form to and through me.

 There were countless internal battles surrounding this topic.
 I had to break through so many of my own limiting beliefs and to be genuinely open and willing to explore what it is I really wanted and how I can give that to myself in the ways that would really make me happy.

 For the longest time, I had trouble connecting to anything other than that way of being because of how well I programmed my mind to believing and proving to myself in reality that that was the one and only truth, which became my truth at the time.
 I did this until I opened myself up to finding that one of the main things that was so tempting to me in religion wasn’t religion at all.
 It was spirituality, connection.
 My version of spirituality.
+My version of connection.